jesseaziel/airbnb-clone-project/README.md

 Safe authentication to grant access to sensitive data, and encryption to keep the data safe, preventing packet sniffers/men in the middle from accessing sensitive information boosts the company's credibility and reputation in the public space, building trust with clients.

+# CI/CD Pipeline
+CI/CD Pipelines are crucial in modern software development.
+They help developers bridge the gap between testing and deployment, allowing for us to frequently integrate and deploy new features into production.

+Mostly conducted by DevOps teams, tools like Docker allow us to deploy new features and test to a section of the public through beta tests among others.

+GitHub Actions allows developers to automate deployment pipelines and other tools enable monitoring of performance and tracking networking systems, ensuring the application runs smoothly in deployment environments.

+Most of these actions are conducted by DevOps teams.

 # Team Roles
 *According to ITRex Group Blog
 1. Business Analyst